Psalm 51

 In verse 11 of chapter 12, we read this:

-11 In the spring of the year, the time when kings go out to battle, David sent Joab with his officers and all Israel with him; they ravaged the Ammonites, and besieged Rabbah.
-But David remained at Jerusalem.
+the time when kings go out to battle, David sent Joab with his officers and all

+the wife of Uriah the Hittite.”
 You probably know what happens next – David has a sexual affair with Bathsheba.
 She becomes pregnant.
 But Uriah, being at war, would know that it is not his child, so he orders Uriah back to Jerusalem for a report from the battle field.
 It is the perfect plan.
 Uriah would have sex with Bathsheba and would think this is his child.

 Verse nine picks up with this: